failmap/failmap/docs/source/topics/development/writing_a_scanner.md

 the pattern of EndpointGenericScan and UrlGenericScan to do so.

 ### Make sure it's used on the map
-Failmap uses a process of "building ratings".
+Web Security Map uses a process of "building ratings".
 This is a cache of all discovered findings, so the map can quickly query the current state.
 Ratings are in sequential order and built frequently.

 To get a rating on the map, add your scanner type to the below file at lines X, Y and Z. This is very easy if you use EndpointGenericScan.

 ```
-/failmap/map/rating.py
+/websecmap/map/rating.py
 ```

 Then you have to determine the severity of your discovery.
 The choice is yours if it counts for high, medium and low.
 Add your scanner to the below file:

 ```
-/failmap/map/calculation.py
+/websecmap/map/calculation.py
 ```

 and implement the routine that returns a result.
 Note that we're phasing out the "points" field.